Every business wants to maximize working time, reduce costs and risk, and deliver the highest quality products or services.

 ISO 55001 presents the requirements of an asset management system.
 This standard describes the four assets management system documents:

 - Asset Management Strategy

 IS0 55002 guides implementing an asset management system

 NOTE: The International Standard is intended to be used for the management of physical assets.
-But it may also apply to other types of assets.
+However, it may also apply to other types of assets.

 Principles of Asset Management

 Asset management is based on a set of principles.
-They are a compass that you can turn to if:
+They are a compass that you can use to orient if:

 - you are doubting something

-If any of these principles are missing in asset management, it will result in a decrease in the value of the asset.
+If any of these principles is missing in asset management, it will result in a decrease in the asset value.

 The principles must influence the organization’s asset management systems and plans.